PARENT PARTICIPATION IS A TOP PRIORITY!

 Every elementary, middle, high, and adult school has a School Site Council.
 SSCs are comprised of parents, teachers, principals, and others.
 Parents comprise 50% of every elementary SSC, and 25% of every secondary SSC.
 The SSC measures the effectiveness of current improvement strategies at their school and evaluates the school's effectiveness in meeting the needs of students.
 Visit your school office for further information.

 African-American District Advisory Council (AADAC)

-Interested parents may email Dr. Sonia Wilson for additional information.
+Interested parents may email Dr. Sonia Wilson or visit the AADAC webpage for additional information.

 District Advisory Council (DAC)

 DAC advises the Board of Education on matters related to educational programs, policies, and procedures, and considers action as requested.
 Each School Site Council selects a representative to serve on DAC.
 Visit the DAC webpage for additional information.

 Interested parents may email Dr. Ricardo Araiza or visit the DELAC webpage for additional information.

 Gifted and Talented Education District Advisory Council (GATE-DAC)